Aliases for S100B Gene

 GeneCards Summary for S100B Gene

 S100B (S100 Calcium Binding Protein B) is a Protein Coding gene.
-Diseases associated with S100B include Syringoma and Middle Cerebral Artery Infarction.
-Among its related pathways are MyD88 cascade initiated on plasma membrane and Immune System.
-GO annotations related to this gene include calcium ion binding and identical protein binding.
-An important paralog of this gene is S100A6.
+Diseases associated with S100B include Malignant Peripheral Nerve Sheath Tumor and Neurofibroma.
+Among its related pathways are Activated TLR4 signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and identical protein binding.

 UniProtKB/Swiss-Prot Summary for S100B Gene